|Locations:||59 sites and 2 forecourts|

 Having previously displayed their partner's brand logos prominently - more prominently than their own - Moto have now tidied this up a bit, and they are refurbishing the entrance to their buildings to include a new lobby with dark grey colours and the name of the site.
 Since the change in management in 2020, it is noticeable that Moto are making a point of responding to feedback, which amongst other things has resulted in a high profile and very successful clampdown on litter.

-Moto hold the unwelcome title of owning the worst-performing service area in all three Transport Focus surveys conducted so far.
+Moto hold the unwelcome title of owning the worst-performing service area in the first three Transport Focus surveys.
 This may be skewed by their large number of sites, especially old or quiet ones.
-Their overall satisfaction score is usually one of the lowest too.
+Their overall satisfaction score is usually one of the lowest too, though this dramatically improved in 2022.

 Many of Moto's predecessor companies weren't interested in fuel retailing.
 As a result, many Moto sites include a forecourt managed by somebody else - usually Esso.
 Despite this, Moto themselves do take an interest in fuel retailing, with them running fuel promotions, continuing to manage some forecourt-only sites, and even buying back the forecourt at Tiverton.